How To Move Forward After A Traumatic Incident

 Let’s face it: we’ve all had some kind of trauma in our lives.
 Be it minor or major, we’ve all had some traumatic incident occur for us—even if we don’t want to admit it, or we don’t even know to call it as such.

-In this short article, it is my intention to decode my understanding of how to move forward after a traumatic incident, in the hope that the wisdom I’ve gained from healing after several traumas of different intensities will serve you along your healing path.
+In this short article, it is my intention to decode my understanding of how to move forward after a traumatic incident.
+I hope that the wisdom I’ve gained will also serve you along your healing path.

 Although it may be more complicated—for the sake of simplifying, I’ll pin down moving forward after trauma into three main phases: